dhirmadi/mwapclient/docs/oauth-setup.md

 This guide explains how to set up OAuth for cloud provider integrations in the MWAP application.

+## Implementation Details

+The OAuth flow in MWAP works as follows:

+1. User initiates the OAuth flow by clicking on a cloud provider integration
+2. The application redirects to the OAuth provider's authorization page
+3. User grants permission to the application
+4. OAuth provider redirects back to our callback URL with an authorization code
+5. The application creates a new integration with the authorization code and other OAuth-related information stored in the metadata
+6. In a production environment, the backend would exchange the authorization code for access and refresh tokens

+**Note:** The current implementation simulates token exchange on the frontend.
+In a production environment, this should be done securely on the backend.

 ## Dropbox OAuth Configuration

 To configure Dropbox OAuth integration: